jfricano/StreamOtter/pm/dev-notes/api.md

 ## I. WebSocketManager API

-For the WebSocket management aspect of your library, you will need an API that abstracts the complexity of WebSocket operations while providing a flexible interface for real-time data streaming.
-Here's a proposal for a simple yet powerful API tailored for WebSocket management within your library:
+StreamOtter abstracts the complexity of WebSocket operations while providing a flexible interface for real-time data streaming.
+StreamOtter offers a simple yet powerful API tailored for WebSocket management within your application:

 #### 1. Initialization and Configuration